bokeneko/smap-coding-challenge/REPORT.md

 ### Docker

-Because I changed DB, you need to set up environment.
-This will take your time and will be boring work.
-Docker will help you preparing environment.
+Docker will help you preparing environments.
 If docker is already installed, you are ready for build & deploy!

 ### Summary visualization

 Summary is visualized by daily summarized data.
-This is for perfomance.
 If api returns all timestamp data, it will takes many time to process.
 For all period visualization, this will be sufficient for granularity.